aws-samples/data-protection/usecase-7/README.md

 ## Security Monitoring

-We will setup two Cloudwatch Alarms.
+In this section we will look at how to monitor privileged actions as you build your certificate management infrastructure.
+We will study two scenerios.
 The creation of a CA Certificate and mass revocation of end entity certificates.
 These are privileged actions, thus we must setup a monitoring mechanism.
 To do this follow the instructions below.

+#### Scenerio 1: Monitor Mass Revocation
+This scenerio shows a developer revoking many end-entity certificates within a short period of time.
+We want to monitor and notify the security team if this type of privileged action takes place in order to investigate.

+First we will act as the Developer by creating and then revoking many certificates at once: [Mass revocation](https://view.highspot.com/viewer/5da634e266bbaa2860b471a7)

-#### 13. CA Certificate Alarm Setup
+#### 14. CA Certificate Alarm Setup
 Setup CloudWatch Alarms: [CA Cert Alarm setup](https://view.highspot.com/viewer/5da63481b7b73956e4842f3a)

-#### 14. Run mass revocation script
-Run script to create and revoke many certificates at once: [Mass revocation](https://view.highspot.com/viewer/5da634e266bbaa2860b471a7)

 #### 15. Mass Revocation Alarm Setup
 Setup CloudWatch Alarms: [Revocation Alarm setup](https://view.highspot.com/viewer/5da6342834d6be298b1c4447)

 Now we have two alarms that have produced ALARM states.
 This is due to our mass revocation of multiple certificates by the application developer and the creation of a CA Certificate upon creating our CA hierarchy.
 Organizations can use this mechanism to build dashboards to monitor and alert (SNS, Email, etc) when sensitive actions take place.

-#### 12. Quiz time.
+#### 16. Quiz time.
 Open this link in a new browser tab : [quiz](https://amazonmr.au1.qualtrics.com/jfe/form/SV_cx0KvGMDSVUVLTL)

 ## Cleanup